-The proceeds, inclusive of premiums, from the sale of bonds, bond anticipation notes, capital notes and urban renewal notes are to be invested in the manner provided by Section 11 of the General Municipal Law, which provides a list of permitted investments for Counties.
-Such investment is to be made by the County Legislature, or, more typically, the chief fiscal officer, if the County Legislature, as is customary, shall delegate such duty to that person.
+The proceeds, inclusive of premiums, from the sale of bonds, bond anticipation notes, capital notes and urban renewal notes are to be invested in the manner provided by Section 11 of the General Municipal Law which provides a list of permitted investments for Fire Districts.
+Such investment is to be made by the Board of Fire Commissioners or more typically the chief fiscal officer, if the Board of Fire Commissioners, as is customary, shall delegate such duty to that person.
 The separate identity of the proceeds from the sale of bonds, bond anticipation notes, capital notes, urban renewal notes and budget notes is to be maintained at all times, whether such proceeds consist of cash or investments or both.
 Any interest earned or capital gain realized on any investment is to be applied to either the payment of the principal of and interest on the bonds, bond anticipation notes, capital notes, urban renewal notes or budget notes, as the case may be, the proceeds from the sale of which were used in making such investment or for any other purpose or purposes for which such issue of bonds, capital notes or urban renewal notes has been authorized.
-However, any interest earned or capital gain realized on any investment, to the extent necessary to maintain the exemption from federal income taxation of interest on the obligations the proceeds from the sale of which were used in making such investment, is to be paid to the United State Treasury Department.
+However, any interest earned or capital gain realized on any investment, to the extent necessary to maintain the exemption from federal income taxation of interest on the obligations the proceeds from the sale of which were used in making such investment, is to be paid to the United States Treasury Department.